 While no one really knows why women are seeing more breakouts and acne cases in adulthood, Lortscher does have theories.
 Here he outlines the most common causes.
 Some you can control, but others (like genetics) are simply unavoidable.

 This is one factor that is out of your control.
-Acne in adult women is more common when there is a history of acne in their parents or siblings.
+Acne in adult women is more common when there is a history of acne in their family.